This is a testimonial, written as a story, by a grateful lady who saw Mr Broome for her surgery:

 Finally I spoke to another doctor during an appointment for a coil fitting.
 She was the first doctor to listen to me and referred me to a surgeon in Burnley.

-I saw a pt first who told me that after I finish breast feeding I should feel so much better, this was not the case for me unfortunately.
+I saw a patient first who told me that after I finish breast feeding I should feel so much better, this was not the case for me unfortunately.

-I finally then saw the surgeon at Burnley.
-He examined me and told me my womb was fine.
+I finally saw the surgeon at Burnley, he examined me and told me my womb was fine.
 He said if he was to fix me he would need to do a hysterectomy and then eventually my vaginal walls would prolapse “like a sock” he told me there was nothing I could do at my age.
 That I was too young and should look after myself better.
 He also asked me what I had done to cause this….

 He showed me a very scary video of vaginal wall prolapse then sent me on my way….
 I was totally alone!

-This spirals me more into depression, I thought how can I have something that effects my life in every aspect and there is nothing that can help me?
+This spiralled me more into depression, I thought how can I have something that affects my life in every aspect and there is nothing that can help me?

 Eventually after googling and researching I found Mr Broome.
 He confirmed that in fact my womb had prolapsed along with my bladder and bowels.
-He gave me my first hope for a recovery from this a sacrohysteropexy operation
+He gave me my first hope for a recovery mentioning this sacrohysteropexy operation.